-- (2) meet the requirements set forth in the job description of the position for which one is seeking election as per the Election Packet.
-Job descriptions for elective positions may be obtained at any time from the AS Board of Directors' office. - b.
-Eligibility of candidates shall be verified by the Elections Coordinator and the AS Board Program Assistant Coordinator prior to the elections.
-The Elections Coordinator may require additional information from candidates in order to ascertain eligibility.
+- b.
+Eligibility of candidates shall be verified by the Elections Coordinator and the AS Board Program Coordinator prior to the opening of physical campaigning, elections.
+The Elections Coordinator may require additional information from candidates in order to ascertain eligibility eligibility.
 The Elections Coordinator's decisions on eligibility may be appealed to the Election Board. - c.
 The Election Board Chair, Election Board members and the AS Elections Coordinator are not eligible to pursue an AS elective position or to sponsor an initiative during the academic year in which they serve in their position.